Tips On Planting a Memorial Tree for a Loved One

 - Special memories of the person.
 Was there a Kowhai tree in the church where they were married?
 Did they enjoy picking fruit from the garden?
 Perhaps a lime tree would be a great way to remember Grandma who enjoyed the odd gin and lime?

 - Tree symbolism.
 Did they have any favourite trees?
 Or you could choose the tree upon the symbolism it provides.
-A camellia symbolises adoration, longing and love, while a magnolia symbolises fidelity.
+A camellia symbolises adoration, longing and love, while a magnolia symbolises "something long lasting and held dear within the heart."

 If you need assistance in selecting a memorial tree, we’d be honoured to help.
 Feel free to contact us for advice.